sirfz/tesserocr/README.rst

 tessdata
 =====

-You may need to point to the tessdata directory if this can not be detected automatically.
-This can be doing by setting the `TESSDATA_PREFIX` environment variable or passing as path to `PyTessBaseAPI` (eg: `PyTessBaseAPI(path='/usr/share/tessdata')`).
-Inside the folder of this path there should be `.traineddata` files which can be found at https://github.com/tesseract-ocr/tessdata.
+You may need to point to the tessdata path if it cannot be detected automatically.
+This can be done by setting the ``TESSDATA_PREFIX`` environment variable or by passing the path to ``PyTessBaseAPI`` (e.g.: ``PyTessBaseAPI(path='/usr/share/tessdata')``).
+The path should contain ``.traineddata`` files which can be found at https://github.com/tesseract-ocr/tessdata.

-Make sure you have the correct version of traineddata for your `tesseract --version`.
+Make sure you have the correct version of traineddata for your ``tesseract --version``.

 You can list the current supported languages on your system using the `get_languages` function:

 .. code:: python

-    from tesserocr import PyTessBaseAPI, get_languages
+    from tesserocr import get_languages

     print(get_languages('/usr/share/tessdata'))  # or any other path that applies to your system